 While most of our data is sources from Snapchat itself or from reputable third-party reporting on the subject, we can verify our own reporting on the longest Snap Streak here.
-The idea behind a Snapchat streak is simple: you and a friend each snap each other back once a day within a twenty-four hour period (though there’s some contention about this, as you’ll see below).
+The idea behind a Snapchat streak is simple: you and a friend each snap each other back once a day within twenty-four hours (though there’s some contention about this, as you’ll see below).
 After three days of back and forth snapping, you’ll finally receive a small flame icon, along with a new number: 3, to represent three days of snapping back and forth between users.
-This is your Snapchat streak, and it’ll go up everyday you and the other person snap with each other.
+This is your Snapchat streak, and it’ll go up every day you and the other person snap with each other.

-We update our guide to the highest Snap streak every month on our full guide, but as of June 2019, our highest Snap streak comes in at an even 1500, with plenty of close competitors nearing that number as well.
+We update our guide to the highest Snap streak every month on our full guide, but as of October 2019, our highest Snap streak comes in well above 1500, with plenty of close competitors nearing that number as well.
 If you want to submit your own Snap streak to our top 25, check out that article linked above and send us your score!

 This data comes from a ton of sources, and each of these pages includes some data we couldn’t fit into our own report.
 If you’re still curious about how Snapchat fares in 2019, you’ll need to check out some of these guides, including:

 - Pew Internet Research’s 2018 guide into social media use.
 This report is one of the best guides to understanding social media in the late 2010s, even if it is a year old now.

 - Omnicore’s Snapchat Statistics, which pull together several sources (including our own guide to the longest Snap streak!) to provide hard numbers in an easy to read guide.

 - MarketingLand’s projections for time spent on Facebook, Instagram, and Snapchat

 - Business of App’s guide to Snapchat Statistics

 - Zephoria’s Top 10 Most Valuable Snapchat Statistics